LierB/dotfiles/installation.md

 sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)" yay -S zsh-autosuggestions-git zsh-autocomplete-git zsh-syntax-highlighting-git fast-syntax-highlighting
 ```
-In the `.zshrc` file you can pick your favorite zsh-theme.
+In the `~/.zshrc` file you can pick your favorite zsh-theme.
 I prefer "robbyrussell" as it's most minimalistic in my view.
 You can wait with these modifications until the end of setting up this rice.

 ### Components